rizafahmi/safety-harness/README.md

 1. Once all that's set up, start writing tests by editing a file like ``tests\tests.examples.todos.js``.
 2. Add new files to the ``tests`` direction by editing ``packages\mocha-runner\package.js``.
 (Yes, it's hacky.
 It's the best I get working right now.)
 3. Add proxy Meteor.method functions to the ``server`` directory by copying and extending the ``methods.server.js`` file.

+## Help Fix Bugs

+Accepting pull requests for the following items:

+1. anything that documents and improves the XmlHttpRequest same-origin workaround proxy
+2. need to add async futures to the ``proxy.methods.phantomjs.js`` file
+3. need to create a Deps.autorun singleton wrapper around the PhantomJS object
+4. need to be able to share a PhantomJS object between tests (i.e. proxy Meteor.method() calls)